godai78/Podyplomowe/four-color-process.md

-# 4-color process in Adobe Photoshop — creating the retro comic color halftones the easy and free way
+# 4-color process in Adobe Photoshop&ndash;creating the retro comic color halftones the easy and free way

 ## About the process